 New link coming soon with a chart that summarizes current issues being studied or acted upon by our standing committees and action teams.

-CONGRATULATIONS:to the Education Roundtable for their work on presenting resolutions to both Brunswick and New Hanover Counties in support of public education.
+Thanks to the Education Action Team for its work on drafting and presenting resolutions to both Brunswick and New Hanover Counties in support of public education.

 Our theme for the year is Water in the Lower Cape Fear.
 There are a host of issues, aquifers, storm water run off, non-point pollution, water quantity, and water quality.

 New Hanover County: Summary of Jennifer Rigby's (New Hanover County Strategy and Budget Office)